PauseAI/pauseai-website/src/posts/feasibility.md

 We understand where these beliefs come from and that it will not be easy to get a pause on the development of the biggest models.
 But it is also not easy to make an accurate assessment on how likely it is to happen, and this page seeks to argue that a pause is not as unlikely as some people seem to believe.

-Those beliefs are not only overly confident, but they also work as a defeating self-fullfilling prophecy.
+Those beliefs are not only overly confident, but they also work as a defeating self-fulfilling prophecy.
 We shouldn't give up without even trying it.
 Quite the contrary, given that this could be the best chance for regular people to have an impact in the world and the future of the human race.

 ## Power over companies and governments

-Although each proof of incomptence or malice of our governments, companies and systems can lure us into a defeatist thinking, where coordination is too hard, the interests of the people are not well represented, and/or are represented but are stupid, we fail to recognize the victories through out history.
+Although each proof of incompetence or malice of our governments, companies and systems can lure us into a defeatist thinking, where coordination is too hard, the interests of the people are not well represented, and/or are represented but are stupid, we fail to recognize the victories throughout history.

-As problem solvers, conflict stay on our minds, it eat us alive, stories without it don't drive our attention, there is a reason why they only continue after the happy ending if another conflict appears.
+As problem solvers, conflict stays in our minds, it eats us alive, stories without it don't drive our attention, there is a reason why they only continue after the happy ending if another conflict appears.
 The same happens in news and real life.
 Good events don't drive our curiosity as much as bad ones, and that can lead us to have bad models of the world.

 If what you fear mainly companies or organizations, there's mainly two ways we can control them:
 - Laws, regulations and treaties.
-- Public opinion that force them to autoregulate themselves.
+- Public opinion that forces them to autoregulate themselves.
 Of course the first method is the better one, but reputation which affects customers, investors, employee morale and recruitment, is a reason why we organize protests in front of some AI labs.
 Also, it's important to remember that regulations can benefit companies in the long-term, because of regulatory capture, not losing consumers if the dangers actualize, and to disadvantage competitors.
-So we must be wary that we not only get a pause, but that it is not lift up until it's actually safe to keep developing frontier AI.
+So we must be wary that we not only get a pause, but that it is not lifted until it's actually safe to keep developing frontier AI.

-If you fear of governments not taking your safety seriously, that's a more complicated issue.
+If you fear governments not taking your safety seriously, that's a more complicated issue.
-But generally, politicians care of not losing political support to certain degree.
+But generally, politicians care about not losing political support to a certain degree.
 And, more importantly, they can also be concerned about the risks without the huge bias and legal obligations that some individuals from companies have to maximize profits.
 <!--Also, foreign states can pressure governments... follow up?-->